Glodigit/Marlin_Disconnected/README.md

 <img align="right" width=175 src="buildroot/share/pixmaps/logo/marlin-250.png" />

+"u" commits are updates from the source branch.

 Additional documentation can be found at the [Marlin Home Page](http://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!